PPE & Exposure Safety · 2–5 min toolbox talk

 Key Hazards

-- Slip hazards from spilled liquids
+- Slip hazards caused by spilled materials

 - Environmental contamination